Best Free Quizlet Alternative in 2026

 Method 2: Use curated decks instead

-- In Words on Repeat, use the Anki import feature
+.apkgformat - In Words on Repeat, click Import → select the Anki format

 Frequently Asked Questions